huggingface/accelerate/docs/source/usage_guides/megatron_lm.md

 2. For using the Megatron-LM datasets, a few more changes are required.
 Dataloaders for these datasets are available only on rank 0 of each tensor parallel group.
-As such, there are rank where dataloader won't be avaiable and this requires tweaks to the training loop.
-Being able to do all this shows how felixble and extensible 🤗 Accelerate is.
+As such, there are rank where dataloader won't be available and this requires tweaks to the training loop.
+Being able to do all this shows how flexible and extensible 🤗 Accelerate is.
 The changes required are as follows.

 a.
 For Megatron-LM indexed datasets, we need to use `MegatronLMDummyDataLoader` and pass the required dataset args to it such as `data_path`, `seq_length` etc.